 Scholarships for Undergraduates

-The School of Education (SOE) will award more than $400,000 in departmental scholarships to undergraduate students for the next academic year.
-Unlike other assistance available from Baylor University financial aid resources, these endowed scholarships are awarded solely by the School of Education.
+The School of Education (SOE) will award more than $500,000 in departmental scholarships to undergraduate students for the next academic year.
+Unlike other assistance available from Baylor University financial aid resources, these endowed scholarships are awarded solely by the School of Education for School of Education majors.

 The SOE awards these primary types of scholarships: